 -

-Power supply : Outlets within easy reach are invaluable.
-Alternatively, cable reels or power strips with surge protection can help.
+Power supply : Power outlets within reach are invaluable.
+Alternatively, extension cords or power strips with surge protection can help.

 -

-Lighting : Bright LED lamps and spot work lights ensure precise and safe work.
+Lighting : Bright LED lamps and focused work lights ensure precise and safe work.

-2. Basic workshop equipment: These tools should not be missing
+2. Basic workshop equipment: These tools are essential.

-The foundation of every DIY workshop is a solid set of tools.
-You should definitely have these basics:
+The foundation of any DIY workshop is a solid set of basic tools.
+These are the essentials you should definitely have:

 -